CubeAPM

 Cons

-• Pricing combines data ingest with paid user seats which adds overhead
+• Pricing combines data ingestion with paid user seats, which adds overhead

 New Relic Pricing at Scale